 In this post I run-through 10 of my favourite terminal apps.
-These command line tools are not the only ones available for their respective task, but they are all a) easy to use, and b) easy to install.
+These command line tools are not the only ones available for their respective task, but they are both easy to use, and easy to install.

 So scroll on to soak in a stellar assortment of the best Linux terminal apps out there — and don’t forget to name drop your own favourite down in the comments!

 Monitoring your computer’s resource usage is a bonafide geek past-time up there with memorising the periodic table, quoting Star Wars, and playing table-top role playing games — though maybe that’s describing me!